pjdietz/sublime-merge-variables/README.md

 ### Sublime Package Control

-You can install Path Tools using the excellent [Package Control][] package manager for Sublime Text:
+You can install Merge Variables using the excellent [Package Control][] package manager for Sublime Text:

 1. Open "Package Control: Install Package" from the Command Palette (`Shift` + `Command` + `P`).
 2. Select the "Merge Variables" option to install Merge Variables.